Understanding Payroll in the Philippines: What Global Companies Need to Know About the Philippines’ Payroll System

 Indeed, the Filipino economy has enjoyed significant and sustained growth in recent years, becoming one of the largest economies in south-east Asia.
 Its annual GDP has more than quadrupled since the year 2000, reaching $355.5 billion in 2019, with the global economic crisis of 2008 and 2009 having only a minimal, temporary impact on growth.
-Looking ahead, the COVID-19 pandemic has not (at the time of writing) affected the Philippines to the extent of most other countries, putting it in a strong position to weather the international economic storm that potentially awaits.
+Additionally, the impact of COVID-19 on the Philippines was relatively minor compared to many other countries, meaning it should be well-placed to continue its impressive growth in years to come.

-All of these positive factors, combined with a reasonable corporate tax rate of 30%, makes the Philippines a highly attractive prospect for multinational businesses.
+All of these positive factors, combined with a reasonable corporate tax rate, makes the Philippines a highly attractive prospect for multinational businesses.
 However, it isn’t all plain sailing.
 As you’ll discover later, taxes, especially around reporting and contributions, can be complex.
 This guide outlines the key payroll considerations for those seeking to set-up a business in the Philippines.

 A useful thing to note about doing business in the Philippines is that interpersonal relationships are enormously important.
 It’s not uncommon for colleagues to spend the majority of a meeting discussing non-business matters in an effort to solidify teams and relationships.
 Bearing this cultural trait in mind is vital to doing business successfully in the Philippines.